lizeWrk/flutter-quill/doc/customizing_shortcuts.md

 );
 ```

-Now our 'asterisk handler' function is done and the only task left is to inject it into the `QuillEditorConfig`.
+Now our 'asterisk handler' function is done and the only task left is to inject it into the `QuillEditorConfigurations`.

 ```dart
 import 'package:flutter_quill/flutter_quill.dart';